mnieber/skandha/README.md

 ## Fact: the callback function can access the callbacks object through `this`.

-When the clients calls `ctr.selection.selectItem()` and `select` is called back, then all arguments of the operation are available through `this`.
-In our case, we see that the `select` callback function is accessing `this.selectionParams`.
+When the clients calls `ctr.selection.selectItem()` and `select()` is called back, then all arguments of the operation are available through `this`.
+In our case, we see that the `select()` callback function is accessing `this.selectionParams`.

-## Fact: the `exit` callback function is called at the end of an operation
+## Fact: the `exit()` callback function is called at the end of an operation

 In `createContainer.ts` we also have a `Filtering` facet that has an `apply(f)` operation (where `f` is the filter function).
 In this operation, we install the `exit()` callback that corrects the highlight when the filter function changes (because the new filter may hide the highlighted item).
 The `exit()` callback is called automatically at the end of each operation.
 Similarly, the `enter()` callback is called at the beginning.

+## Fact: the `registerCtr()` allows SkandhaJS to introspect the container

+At the end of `createContainer.ts` we call `registerCtr()` so that SkandhaJS can introspect the container.
+This is necessary for two reasons.
+First, it makes it possible to look up a facet by its name or class, e.g. `getf(ctr, Selection)` returns `ctr.selection`.
+Second, it informs SkandhaJS how to log all facets of the container

 ## Example: a complete Selection facet